 Planning ahead allows you to avoid emergency repairs and gives your electrician time to complete the work according to code.
 It also helps ensure that your home’s electrical system stays reliable for years to come.

 If your panel is more than 25 years old or shows signs of wear, it may be time to consider a professional inspection.
-A licensed electrician can review your current system and recommend the best replacement or upgrade option based on your home’s electrical demand.
+A licensed electrician can perform a load calculation and recommend the best replacement or upgrade option based on your home’s electrical demand.

 FAQs: Cost of Electrical Panel Replacement in Florida